Algebraic-Programming/ALP/docs/Development.md

 An internal CI to the Computing Systems Lab at the Huawei Zurich Research Center exists, but can only be triggered by its employees.
-This CI also performs unit tests.
+This CI also performs unit tests, in addition to smoke tests.
 At present, however, it also does *not* employ images that have the required data sets embedded or accessible.

 The `develop` and `master` branches are tested by the internal CI on a regular schedule, in addition to being triggered on every push, and run a more comprehensive combination of test suites and compilation (debug/release) flags.
-Also release candidate branches (i.e., branches with names that match the wild- card expression `*-rc*`) are subject to the same more extensive test suite.
+Also release candidate branches (i.e., branches with names that match the wild-card expression `*-rc*`) are subject to the same more extensive test suite.

-All CI tests at present skip tests that require data sets, and therefore developers are suggested to not skip running local tests, at least once before flagging a merge request as ready and requesting a review.
+All CI tests at present skip tests that require data sets, and therefore developers are suggested to not skip running local tests manually, at least once before flagging a merge request as ready and requesting a review.
 Even if at some point the CI does provide datasets, the practice of developers self-checking MRs is recommended as it naturally also induces greater robustness across compilers and distributions.